Learn how to set up the Kandji API in Postman

 When new Kandji API commands are added, you will need to import the Kandji API again to have these new commands available in the Collection.

-- Visit api.kandji.io and click the Run in Postman button at the top right of the page.
+- Visit api-docs.kandji.io and click the Run in Postman button at the top right of the page.

 - Select Postman for Mac.

-- Select the Workspace where the import should be added.
+- Select the Workspace where the Collection should be added.